Reuse:

 Options for year-round Styrofoam recycling:

-• Subscribe or find a friend with a Ridwell subscription (there are 1200 households on Bainbridge that subscribe) and recycle through them (there may be a fee).
-People have found success in finding a Ridwell subscriber by asking on Facebook’s Bainbridge Islanders or FB’s Zero Waste Bainbridge.
+• Subscribe or find a friend with a Ridwell subscription (there are over 1300 households on Bainbridge that subscribe) and recycle through them (there may be a fee).
+People have found success in finding a Ridwell subscriber by asking on Facebook's Bainbridge Islanders or FB's Zero Waste Bainbridge.

 Here’s what kind of Styrofoam Ridwell takes.

-• Styro Recycle in Kent accepts Styrofoam Monday-Friday for free.
+• Styro Recycle in Kent accepts Styrofoam Monday-Friday, 8-4:30pm, for free.
+Go to their website to see what they do and do not take.

 • DTG (Recovery 1) in Tacoma accepts Styrofoam Monday-Saturday for a fee ($7/cu yd, quoted 11-5-2024)